-Originally called Pick’s disease after the scientist who first observed the symptoms, FTD is now known to be made up of several different conditions.
-Your doctor may refer to these conditions by their specific names or may describe them all as ‘frontotemporal dementia’, as we will in this booklet.
+Originally called Pick’s disease, after the scientist who first observed the symptoms, FTD is now known to be made up of several different diseases.
+Your doctor may refer to these by their specific names or may describe them all as ‘frontotemporal dementia’, as we will in this booklet.

 - Behavioural variant FTD (bvFTD)

 - Semantic dementia (the word semantic means the meaning of language)

 - Progressive non-fluent aphasia – aphasia is a language disorder where people have problems speaking and writing

 You can find out more about semantic dementia and progressive non fluent aphasia on our ‘What is primary progressive aphasia?’ page.